 If any of you experts see any problems with the math, please get in touch with us, we want this to be 100% correct.

 By now you should have memorized the speed of light in a free space ("c"), it's 2.9979E8 meters second, or about 186,000 miles per second, or as a rule of thumb, about one foot per nanosecond.
-This is the speed limit of the universe, no matter or information is allowed to travel faster.
+This is the speed limit of the universe; no matter or information is allowed to travel faster.

-Speaking of "c", we recommend NOT to hire a microwave engineer candidate that doesn't know the velocity of light, permeability and permittivity of free space.
+Speaking of "c", we recommend NOT to hire a microwave engineer candidate who doesn't know the velocity of light, permeability and permittivity of free space.
 Go to our table of physical constants and commit them to memory.
 And don't fall for this trick question on a quiz:

 Question: what's the speed of light

 Correct answer: it depends on the medium!